rachid-eladlani/isa-devops/README.md

 The course is scheduled each Friday, during semester #8.
 The course requires to be fluent in Java, and a strong background in object-oriented programming.
 The case study is the same for the whole course, and requires a strong investment in software development by teams of four students.
 Splitting your team into two sub-teams, one for the architecture part and one for the devops one is __definitively not a winning strategy__ (been there, done that).

 The whole project relies on an open-source reference implementation of _The Cookie Factory_, a system to sell cookies to delighted customers, which will been made available to you within the Github classroom we'll be using for the exercices..

-A paper (extended abstract) describing this course is published in the "_First international workshop on software engineering aspects of continuous development and new paradigms of software production and deployment"_ (_aka_ [DevOps'18](https://www.laser-foundation.org/devops/2018/)), and available here: [devops_paper.pdf](https://github.com/collet/isa-devops/blob/master/devops_paper.pdf).

 ## Teaching Staff